 Objectives, policies and processes for managing the risk, including details of how risks are identified, monitored and controlled are set out in the Authority's Treasury Management Policy Statement, Treasury Management Practices (TMPs) and Annual Treasury Management Strategy Statement and Investment Strategy.
-These have been prepared in accordance with CIPFA Code of Practice for Treasury Management in Public Services and MHCLG's Investment Guidance.
+These have been prepared in accordance with CIPFA Code of Practice for Treasury Management in Public Services and Department for Levelling Up, Housing and Communities (DLUHC) (formerly the Ministry of Housing, Communities & Local Government (MHCLG)) Investment Guidance.